Hull forms and rigidity

-But the robustness and durability of the shell is a factor, as it takes all the knocks and abrasion.
+The robustness and durability of the shell is a factor, as it takes all the knocks and abrasion.
 Reliable heat welding of quality PVC is best, certainly compared to vulnerable stitching or laborious gluing.
-The green shell of the boat above was ripped on its second outing (possibly over inflated then left in the hot sun).
-I also read that on cheaper IKs, sponsons can get twisted in the sleeves during unrolling and inflation can get to be a faff.
+The green shell of the boat above was ripped on its second outing (possibly left in the hot sun).
+I also read that on cheaper IKs, sponsons can get twisted in the sleeves during unrolling and inflation.

 The big drawback with bladders is that it’s normal for some water to seep inside the hull shell in the spaces between the bladder and shell.
 Result: the boat takes ages to dry properly.
 This may not matter in your villa in Acapulco, but it sure does in Scotland or Scandinavia or Seattle.
 Coming back tired from a long paddle and then packing a wet boat is as undesirable as packing a wet anything, not least if it’s seawater.
 Mildew may develop, grit may get in and who knows, something may rot and shorten the life of your boat.

 If your boat is in and out of your car boot or motorhome, tubeless is the way to go.
 If you’re more into multi-day trips and have time and space to dry it later, a bladder boat has no disadvantages.

-I like the simplicity of tubeless IKs: a tough one piece shell.
-There is no cheap way of doing it and so any tubeless IK like a Gumotex, Sea Eagle (heat-welded PVC) or Grabner ought to be a well-made IK.
+I like the simplicity of tubeless IKs: a tough one piece shell with less bulk.
+There is no cheap way of doing it and so any tubeless IK like a Gumotex, Sea Eagle (heat-welded PVC), Chelan or Grabner ought to be a well-made IK.

 In my experience in the US, IK rental outfitters tend to use tubeless Hypalon IKs like NRS or Hyside, even if most recreational IKs sold are bladdered.
 Tubeless will cost more but they’ll last much longer, especially if made from synthetic rubber.